 Freelancers and SMBs are the types of clients who resign most frequently in our case, while agencies are looking for new ideas to keep the team busy.

 Quite a lot of them figured out already that the content services can save their business from the recession.
 That’s is why we didn’t get hurt that much.

 What do we do now?
-The same things as before – continuously improving the product educating the SEO community, and extra features to our free tool – Keyword Surfer.
+The same things as before – continuously improving Surfer SEO, educating the community, and extra features to our free tool – Keyword Surfer.

 In a short summary, COVID is an opportunity to go back to the basics, making sure that you have covered off all of your bases, titles and all the little things that we don’t normally have time to do.